‘A wonderful, valuable addition to the city’: Taoiseach officially opens first phase of Cork’s newest park

-THERE was a jovial atmosphere in the Ballintemple area yesterday as Taoiseach Micheál Martin officially opened the first phase of Cork’s new Marina Park, which he described as “a wonderful, valuable addition to the amenities of our city and wider region”.
+THERE was a jovial atmosphere in the Ballintemple area this morning as Taoiseach Micheál Martin officially opened the first phase of Cork’s new Marina Park, which he described as “a wonderful, valuable addition to the amenities of our city and wider region”.

 Marina Park will be six times larger than Fitzgerald’s Park and equivalent in size to Dublin Zoo when phase two is completed.